Pir00t/pir00t.github.io/assets/writeups/huntress24_misc.md

 # Malibu

-Going off the hint _"What do you bring to the beach?", this connection is likely for a bucket in the cloud.
+Going off the hint _"What do you bring to the beach?"_, this connection is likely for a bucket in the cloud.
 Nmap offered little in the service or provider detail so I tried curl instead.
 Access denied on just the address provided by the instance, however, appending /bucket returned an XML with bucket info!

 Next step, bucket object enumeration with some GPT assistance.
 So I made a script to parse the key and send requests for the data.